-Following the destruction of their army at Manzikert in 1071 the Byzantine Empire had its Anatolian heartland, bread-basket of the empire and its best recruiting grounds, stripped away.
+Following the destruction of their army at Manzikert in 1071 the Byzantine Empire had its Anatolian heartland, the bread-basket of the empire and its best recruiting grounds, stripped away.
 Clans of Seljuk Turks moved into the area, taking advantage both of their victory and the subsequent Byzantine civil war that followed it.
-But under the very capable Komnenoi Dynasty that took power at the end of this period, the fortunes of the empire slowly revived.
+But under the very capable Komnenoi Dynasty that took power in the last decades of the century the fortunes of the empire slowly revived.

-In 1176 Manuel I, third of the Komnenoi emperors, set out from Constantinople at the head of the “grand armee” of the Byzantine Empire, the largest fielded since Manzikert (perhaps as many as 35,000 men).
-His ambitious goal was the capture of Iconium, capital of the Seljuk Sultanate of Rum, successor state of the Great Seljuk Empire; and to deal the Turks a crippling blow that would drive them out of Anatolia entirely.
+In 1176 Manuel I, third of the Komnenoi emperors, set out from Constantinople at the head of the “grand armee” of the Byzantine Empire, the largest fielded by Roman arms since Manzikert: perhaps as many as 35,000 men.
+His ambitious goal was the capture of Iconium, capital of the Seljuk Sultanate of Rum, successor state of the Great Seljuk Empire, in order to deal the Turks a crippling blow that would drive them out of Anatolia.

 A flamboyant but erratic ruler, Manuel impressed his contemporaries and was considered as among the greatest political figures of his age.
 During his reign he conducted alliances with the Pope, the Holy Roman Empire, and other world leaders (including Saladin).
 Manuel carried on a cordial and regular diplomatic correspondence with Henry II Plantagenet, the most powerful ruler in western Europe; and many Englishman served in the famed Varangian Guard.
 During his reign the turbulent Balkans were subjugated, with both Serbia and Hungary becoming Byzantine vassal states.
 In 1151 Manuel reduced the Crusader Principality of Antioch to vassal status, forcing Prince Reynald to kneel for hours, abasing himself, before the Emperor would grant him forgiveness for his many transgressions.